Posts

 Image

 Or to be more precise, how is the force that keeps them in the air generated?
-It is incredible that in the middle of the 21st century, where thousands of air vehicles fly across the globe daily, neither science nor engineering have been able to describe in detail the physical mechanism that causes the lifting 'force'*, which allows them to stay off the ground.
+It is incredible that in the middle of the 21st century, where thousands of air vehicles fly across the globe daily, neither science nor engineering has been able to describe in detail the physical mechanism that causes the lifting 'force'*, which allows them to stay off the ground.
 Various hypotheses have been raised since the first flying apparatus took to the skies; however, none of these fulfill all aspects, and even the most reasonable ones remain debatable since they do not offer a general solution to all cases or flight conditions.
-Among the most widespread or well-known hypotheses, there is one that tries to explain that the lift 'force' is a consequence of the existing pressure difference between the lower and upper sides of a wing, related to the 'Bernoulli's principle'; it has been colloquially called (perhaps disparagingly) “the explanation for pilots”, although it is
+Among the most widespread or well-known hypotheses, there is one that tries to explain that the lift 'force' is a consequence of the existing pressure difference between the lower and upper sides of a wing, related to 'Bernoulli's principle'; it has been colloquially called (perhaps disparagingly) “the explanation for pilots”, although, indeed, ev